Second Light: Legacy

 In their year-end lists of the best albums of 1995, OOR ranked it 20th, while Dominic Pride of Billboard jointly ranked it fourth alongside Leftfield's Leftism, calling both records "[v]ariations on a dub."
 Second Light also dominated the 1995 edition of the Festive Fifty, an annual rundown of the year's fifty best songs according to listeners of John Peel's BBC Radio 1 show.
 "Zion Youth" was at No. 5, "Maximum" at No. 9, "Fight the Power" at No. 16, "Little Britain" at No. 23, "Captain Dread" at No. 35 and "Life, Love & Unity" at No. 48.
 Peel himself, who had been following Dreadzone for several years, ranked the album at number 12 in a list of his twenty favourite albums of all time, published in The Guardian in 1997.
 The group met Peel several times at festivals and BBC Radio sessions, in addition to being invited to appear on Peel's edition of This Is Your Life.
+In 2024, Uncut ranked the album at number 482 in their list of "The 500 Greatest Albums of the 1990s", writing that the album incorporated "Indian textures, Celtic sounds and poetry" into an "electronic dub stew in order to celebrate multicultural Britain."

-Second Light was re-released by EMI on 5 March 2012 as a double disc special edition including, among several bonus material, the Peel session instrumental "Maximum" and the band's previously unreleased 45-minute set from Glastonbury Festival 1995.
+Second Light was re-released by EMI on 5 March 2012 as a double disc special edition including, among several bonus material, the Peel Session instrumental "Maximum" and the band's previously unreleased 45-minute set from Glastonbury Festival 1995.
 The special edition was remastered at AIR Studios by Matt Colton, who had also mastered Dreadzone's previous four albums.
 Roberts, who attended the mastering sessions, said of Colton's remastering: "He is quality and has made it have more warmth and bass end.
 I am well pleased. [...]
 We were lucky that Virgin had all the DAT tapes."
 Dreadzone toured in promotion of the special edition, with a segment of Second Light material dominating the end of the shows.